-While augmented reality (AR) applications are seen by many as more of an add-on and “nice-to-have” aspect, they are on their way to becoming a fundamental building block in industrial companies.
-But how to combine data from the Internet of Things (IoT) and Augmented Reality to improve a business or breathe new life into existing operations?
+Augmented reality (AR) applications are still seen as a “nice-to-have” aspect.
+But they are on their way to becoming a fundamental building block in industrial companies.
+In what follows, we show you how we combined IoT data and Augmented Reality to flesh out the various ways in which you can improve a business or breathe new life into existing operations.

 Together with the company 3DQR, we have developed a use case that combines these two technologies.
 3DQR focuses on the development of AR solutions for industrial customers, among others.
-With the in-house AR Studio, AR content can be easily created.
-Using the 3DQR AR Studio and our IoT Studio allowed us to test the realm of possibility and specify potential benefits.
+Using the 3DQR AR Studio and the Record Evolution IoT Studio, we were able to test the realm of possibilities and specify potential benefits.

 The combination of real-time data from industrial assets, sophisticated analytics, and AR devices opens up a new playground for interpreting and delivering that data.
 IoT is no longer a buzzword, and companies across all industries have begun implementing their own data solutions and hiring data scientists.
 While data visualizations are a common tool for the annual presentations with your colleagues, things look a bit different on the shop floor.
 It’s in these areas that AR, enriched with IoT data, can stand out from applications like PowerBI or Tableau.

 By putting analyzed data back into context, such as by positioning it on the respective machine components or visualizing hidden processes, the barrier between the digital part and the more practical mechanical side is overcome.
 This has the potential not only to improve the workflow of already trained personnel but also to support the training process for new employees.
 It is even conceivable that the plant operator could be replaced by a less qualified person in the company due to the comprehensible and easily digestible information, thus freeing up time for higher-priority tasks.